 Notes: The protocol parameter defines the interaction protocol in which the ACL message is generated.
-This parameter is optional; however, developers are advised that employing ACL without the framework of an interaction protocol (and thus directly using the ACL semantics to control the agent's generation and interpretation of ACL messages) is an extremely ambitious undertaking.
+This parameter is optional.

 Any ACL message that contains a non-null value for the protocol parameter is considered to belong to a conversation and it is required to respect the following rules: